-Whenever the General Manager or authorized designee has reasonable cause to believe that the owner and/or occupant of a premises is engaged in an activity and/or operating a facility that is causing or contributing to stormwater pollution or contamination, unauthorized discharges, and/or the discharge of non-stormwater or other unlawful material to the storm drains, the General Manager or authorized designee may require the owner and/or occupant to conduct sampling and/or monitoring activities on the premises, and to furnish such test results and reports as the General Manager or authorized designee may determine.
+Whenever the General Manager or authorized designee has reasonable cause to believe that the owner and/or occupant of a premises is engaged in an activity and/or operating a facility that is causing or contributing to stormwater pollution or contamination, unauthorized discharges, and/or the discharge of non-stormwater or other unlawful material to the storm drains, the District General Manager or authorized designee may require the owner and/or occupant to conduct sampling and/or monitoring activities on the premises, and to furnish such test results and reports as the District General Manager or authorized designee may determine.
 The burden and cost of undertaking such sampling and monitoring activities, including test results and reports, shall be paid for by the owner of the premises under review.
-The type and method of sampling and monitoring shall bear a reasonable relationship to the need for testing and monitoring and to the benefits to be obtained, as determined by the enforcement General Manager or authorized designee.
+The type and method of sampling and monitoring shall bear a reasonable relationship to the need for testing and monitoring and to the benefits to be obtained, as determined by the enforcement of the District General Manager or authorized designee.

 Exigent Circumstances.
-Whenever a condition is found to exist in violation of this ordinance that presents an immediate and present danger to the public health, safety and welfare requiring immediate remedial action to prevent injury to persons or property, the General Manager or authorized designee shall take whatever reasonable and appropriate action is necessary to neutralize the danger, including, but not limited to, entry upon private premises for inspection, sampling and monitoring, and abatement.
+Whenever a condition is found to exist in violation of this ordinance that presents an immediate and present danger to the public health, safety and welfare requiring immediate remedial action to prevent injury to persons or property, the District General Manager or authorized designee shall take whatever reasonable and appropriate action is necessary to neutralize the danger, including, but not limited to, entry upon private premises for inspection, sampling and monitoring, and abatement.

-SEC. .04.
+SEC.
+5.04.
 PENALTY.